 • How do cognitive computations and abstract thoughts interact with movement control?

-• How does our sense of space influence how we move within it?
+• How does our perception of space influence how we move within it?

 • Which aspects of motor memory are explicit, and which are implicit?
 Do these systems interact?
 What are their neural substrates?